The explosion that changed milling

 Washburn also shared these innovations with his competitors.
 Once the devices – eventually called “dust collectors” – were installed in other Minneapolis mills, the flour milling process and industry became much safer.

 By mid-1880, the new “A” mill was fully functioning.
-Built with state-of the-art steel rollers and then middlings purifiers (an invention that made flour whiter), capacity was increased and costs were lowered.
+Built with state-of the-art steel rollers and middlings purifiers (an invention that made flour whiter), capacity was increased and costs were lowered.

 The “A” Mill continued to grind wheat until 1965 when General Mills closed the facility.
 A fire in 1991 destroyed much of the building and all the remaining original equipment.
 The Minnesota Historical Society began to renovate the property in 2001, which was already listed as a National Historic Landmark.